Frequently Asked Questions

 - You always own the copyright on the design, but in some cases of an exclusive design, we'll decided to file a formal copyright to protect your design from all those intellectual property pirates (and ninjas) that are lurking around the Internet.
 Don't worry, our filing this copyright doesn't in any way alter your ownership of the design.
 You'll hear from us if we decide to file formally, but even if we don't you're protected.
 Be sure to let us know at firstname.lastname@example.org if you see an instance of somebody ripping off your Shirt.Woot design.
 We relish the opportunity to pursue anyone who infringes on your intellectual property.
 Give us an excuse, scumbags.
 Just give us an excuse.

-- So how does the Derby work?
+- So how does a typical Derby work?

 - Every Thursday at 12:00 pm CT, we'll announce the t-shirt design theme of the week.
 On Friday at 12:00 pm CT, we'll open the floor for submissions.
 Woot users will vote for the shirts they'd like to see sold on Shirt.Woot.
 Be prepared for fierce campaigning.
 Mud will be slung.
 Skeletons will be dragged out from your closet.
 The weak will wither under the strain.
 The following Wednesday at 12:00 pm CT, we'll stop accepting new submissions; the following Thursday at 12:00 pm CT, we'll close the voting and tally up the results.
 The top three (3) designs with the highest number of votes will be deemed the first-place, second-place, and third-place winners, respectively.
 The winning first-place t-shirt design will generally be sold on the site the very next day, while the second-place and third-place t-shirt designs will generally begin to be sold on Saturday and Sunday (except in certain cases, see below).
+The Honorable Mention t-shirt designs will generally be sold beginning Monday.
 In one week, your design could go from idle pixels on your screen to a full-fledged, real-life Shirt.Woot tee.
 We hope you can handle the psychological and physical demands of your whirlwind fame.

 - Who can vote in the Derby?